wroldwiedbwe/grampsview/README.md

 # GrampsView
-Learning to program in C# by creating a Gramps genealogy viewer.
+Learning to program in C# by creating a Gramps genealogy viewer in Xamaerin forms for Android, iOS and UWP.

 ---